GRAN FONDO NATIONAL CHAMPIONSHIP

 Ride with your friends, Race with your friends

-4 Timed Sections – Best Combined Time Wins
+4 Timed Sections in the Gran Route – Best Combined Time Wins

-Fully Stocked Aid Stations to keep you going
+Fully stocked aid stations and SAG support to keep you going

 The Gran Fondo National Championship in historic Frederick, Maryland is your opportunity to earn the title of fastest rider in the incredible Gran Fondo arena.
 We offer some of the longest timed sections and most challenging terrain of any Gran Fondo.
 The rider with the fastest combined time through each designated section will have truly earned their Gran Fondo National Championship Jersey.

-This event raises funds for the Fredrick Bicycle Coalition Funds are earmarked to promote youth cycling activities
+This event raises funds for the Local Girl Scouts and the Fredrick Bicycle Coalition Funds are earmarked to promote youth cycling activities

 “Come Challenge Yourself”

-Accommodations We Recommend the Hilton Garden Inn.
-If you inform them you are riding in the event they will give you a special discount rate of $129 per night 7226 Corporate Court Frederick, MD 21703 (240) 566-1500
+If you inform them you are riding in the Gran Fondo and they will give you a special discount rate starting at $79 per night.
+Book your room now!